sensu/sensu-docs/content/sensu-go/5.0/reference/mutators.md

   * exit codes other than `0` indicate failure

 ### Naming
-Each mutator definition must have a unique name within its organization and environment.
+Each mutator definition must have a unique name within its namespace.

 * A unique string used to identify the mutator
 * Cannot contain special characters or spaces